eleda77/eleda77.github.io/docs/vocab_list.md

 **banderole** - a little banner, flag or streamer

+**banns** - a notice read out on three successive Sundays in a parish church, announcing an intended marriage and giving the opportunity for objections

 **bantam** - a chicken of a small breed, the male of which is noted for its aggression

 **bartizan** - an overhanging corner turret at the top of a castle or church tower